ItamarOlmert/dataExtension/readme.md

 ## FireFox
 Instillation on Mozilla FireFox is the easiest.

-First, download the `data-extension-1.0.xpi` file from the `firefox-xpis` folder.
+First, download the `data-extension-1.1.xpi` file from the `firefox-xpis` folder.
+(Or simply click [here](https://github.com/ItamarOlmert/dataExtension/blob/master/firefox-xpis/data-extension-1.1.xpi?raw=true))

 Then, follow [this guide](https://extensionworkshop.com/documentation/publish/distribute-sideloading/#install-addon-from-file) to load the extension file into firefox from the folder to which it was saved.